On Extended Thermodynamics: From Classical to the Relativistic Regime

 as well as the Tolman-Klein law:

-Thus existence of states in global thermodynamical equilibrium besides the vanishing entropy production $\nabla_{\mu}S^{\mu}=0$ and the restrictive nature of the primary variables imposed by ( \ref{tensor energia momento_1}), requires in addition stationarity of the background spacetime $(M,g)$ and this is a very restrictive conditions.\\ On the other hand, states that obey conditions $1)$ through $3)$ describe states in a local thermodynamical equilibrium (as opposed to states describing global thermodynamical equilibrium).
-These states are characterized by vanishing of entropy production i.e. $\nabla_{\mu}S^{\mu}=0$ and this property follows as a consequence of (\ref{tensor energia momento_1}) coupled to (\ref{Entro_py}) (see also Appendix I).
-Moreover, for these states, the motion of the fluid it is not required to be any longer rigid since condition $5)$ in general fails to hold and thus the background $(M,g)$ it is not required to be stationary\footnote{There exist plenty of systems admitting states in a state of local equilibrium.
-For instance modeling a spherical steady state accretion by a perfect fluid, then conditions $1)$ to $3)$ hold provided the temperature at the sphere at infinity is for instance uniform.
-Such accreting states are states in local equilibrium.
+Thus states in global thermodynamical equilibrium are special.
+Besides the vanishing of the entropy production $\nabla_{\mu}S^{\mu}=0$, and the restrictive nature of the primary variables shown in (\ref{tensor energia momento_1}), they require stationarity of the background spacetime $(M,g)$ and in addition the four velocity $u^{\mu}$ should be parallel to the timelike Killing field $b^{\mu}$ and these conditions are very restrictive.\\ On the other hand, states that obey conditions $1)$ through $3)$ describe states in a local thermodynamical equilibrium (as opposed to states describing global thermodynamical equilibrium).
+These states are characterized by the vanishing of entropy production i.e. $\nabla_{\mu}S^{\mu}=0$ and this property follows as a consequence of (\ref{tensor energia momento_1}) coupled to (\ref{Entro_py}) (see Appendix A for details regarding this point).
+Moreover, for these states, the fluid flow it is not any longer required to be rigid since condition $5)$ it is not required to hold and thus the background $(M,g)$ it is not required to be stationary\footnote{There exist plenty of systems admitting states in local equilibrium.
+For instance, any state describing a simple perfect fluid propagating in an arbitrary $(M,g)$ satisfies conditions $1)$ to $3)$ but not in general conditions $4)$ to $5)$.
 Relativistic kinetic theory offers other states in local thermodynamical equilibrium.
 For a simple relativistic gas, a local Maxwellian distribution makes the collision integral in the relativistic Boltzmann equation to vanish and thus locally the entropy production vanishes.
 Moreover a local Maxwellian distribution, introduces a natural rest frame and the corresponding energy momentum tensor and particle currents have the form as in (\ref{tensor energia momento_1}).